zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### headerTemplate `String`

-The template which is used to render the column header content.
+The template which renders the column header content.
 By default the value of the title column option is displayed in the column header cell.

 #### Example